MintPond/hasher-mtp/README.md

 /**
  * Solve the hash problem.
 This function will try different nonce until it finds one such that the
  * computed hash is less than the `target` difficulty.
  *
+ * A minimum of 6GB of free memory is required.
+ *
  * @param  mtpInput   {Buffer}  80-byte header data to hash
  * @param  target     {Buffer}  32-byte target